mounicarajput/music-store-analysis-sql/README.md

 along with the top customer and how much they spent.
 For countries where the top amount spent is shared, provide all customers who spent this amount.

-## Results

-The results of the project are as follows:

-* The most popular genre of music is "Rock".
-* The most popular artist is "Queens".
-* The most popular song is "War Pigs".
-* The average price of an album is $1.
-* The most popular country for music purchases is the United States.

 ## Conclusion

 The project was successful in answering the set of questions about the store's business performance.
 The results of the project can be used by the store to make decisions about its marketing and product offerings.